malderfox30/num2txt/README.md

 # num2txt

-Converts numbers to Vietnamese or English text with currency unit options to customize the output.
+Converts number to Vietnamese or English text with customized output.

 ## Installation